GAumala/blog/static/posts/2024-08-19-setting-up-new-ubuntu-vps.md

 ### Setup OpenVPN

 You can use your VPS as a VPN if you install OpenVPN.
-This is particularly handy for me when I want to visit some websites but pretend to be in the U.S. I don't recommend using this for Netflix or any other streaming service because your VPS probably has a limited bandwith.
+This is particularly handy for me when I'm at airports using public wi-fi.
+I don't recommend using this for Netflix or any other streaming service because your VPS probably has a limited bandwith.

 The easiest way to install and setup OpenVPN is with [openvpn-install]( https://github.com/angristan/openvpn-install) .
 Just log in as root and run: